dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1970 — FREQUENCY RECEIVED BY ALEXANDER GROTHENDIECK. <br>
+\>SCAFFOLDING: TOPOI AND WITHDRAWAL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wir entdecken, dass Strukturen nicht auf Punkten gebaut sind, sondern auf Relationen. <br>
+// Jeder Topos ist ein Universum: die Mathematik als das Gerüst unsichtbarer Welten. <br>
+// Sich abzuwenden heißt auch zu bauen; Verweigerung ist ein Balken der Integrität. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We discover that structures are not built upon points, but upon relations. <br>
+// Every topos is a universe: mathematics as the scaffolding of worlds unseen. <br>
+// To walk away is also to construct; refusal is a beam of integrity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1970 — FREQUENCY RECEIVED BY MAYA ANGELOU. <br>
 \>SCAFFOLDING: VOICE OF DIGNITY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>